Pediatric Neuromuscular Disease

 Care Coordination and Support

 Our nurse care coordinator and social worker help you navigate the medical system and coordinate the variety of health services your child needs.
 They can help you work with insurance providers, connect with resources, and manage the details related to your child’s care.
-Our social worker can support your entire family adjust to a neuromuscular diagnosis, monitor your child’s behavioral and developmental health, and assist with school support regarding modifications for your child.
+Our social worker can help your family adjust to a neuromuscular diagnosis, monitor your child’s behavioral and developmental health, and assist with school support regarding modifications for your child.

 Doctor visits and hospitals can be overwhelming and sometimes scary for children.
 Our child life team can enhance the care your child receives.
 They explain procedures in ways your child can understand, offer encouragement and emotional support, and use fun activities to take your child’s mind off treatment.